uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 * *Scott Chacon* and *Ben Straub*, "Pro Git, Second Edition", Apress, 2014. <a href="https://git-scm.com/book/en/v2" target="_blank">Available for free in multiple formats</a>

-	As a quick reference for use of git, this book covers most of hands-on commands for common operations on Git.
+	As a quick reference for the use of git, this book covers most of the hands-on commands for common operations on Git.

 #### Required tools and software

 * Students are expected to have their own computers for after-class exercises and assignments.

-* Programming language used in this course is **Python** of version 3.
+* The programming language used in this course is **Python** of version 3.

 	Students are responsible for installing the programming environment on their own computers.
 It is recommended to install Python and relevant modules via [Anaconda Distribution](https://www.anaconda.com/distribution/).